LYNCH·LLP

 • How many art units does this examiner cover?

-The pooled rate describes historical outcomes and is not a prediction for any specific case.
-Actual results depend on the merits of individual applications and prosecution history.
+No. The pooled rate describes historical decisions and is not a prediction for any specific application.
+Individual outcomes depend on claim content, prior art, and examination details.

 ◈ RESPONDING TO AN OFFICE ACTION